develohpanda/json-order/README.md

 ## Why?

-JS Objects in JavaScript do keep their property order, however this is not guaranteed by other systems.
+JS Objects in JavaScript do keep their property order, however this is not guaranteed by other systems you may interchange that object with.

 For example, when storing a JS Object in a SQLite database, the returned object will be in alphabetical order.

 > Note: this behavior is only for object properties.
-Array item order is still preserved.
+Array item order is still preserved ([ref](https://stackoverflow.com/a/7214312)).

 This behavior is undesirable in certain cases.
 If a user has configured an application via JSON, they may choose to make logical groupings of properties.
-When this JSON is stored in the DB and extracted again, the groupings are removed.
+When this JSON is parsed to a JS Object, stored in the DB and extracted again, the groupings no longer exist as the properties have been alphabetically ordered.

 You could choose to store the settings as a JSON string, however depending on the use case there may be difficult side-effects with existing integrations, etc.

 ## How it works

-Start by looking at the functions `generateLookup` and `generateObject`;
+Start by looking at the functions `generateLookup` and `generateObject`.

 Lets say your desired JSON output is: